Stav42/SRGE_acc/README.md

 Only the upper half is covered by the surface to make the grains visible.
 Uncomment corresponding line to get lower half too.

-Result for 20000 granular points:
+Result for 20000 granular points

 Parameters are:
  * a,b,c = 8,4,6
  * xc,yc,zc = 15, 20, 10